Dawn Fry, Founder/Owner of The Melting Pot

-Here I am eight + years later.
+Here I am ten years later.
 Still sticking to my original concept of offering workshops – these have expanded over the years and I now offer these for adults, children, teams and schools.
-I even packaged up everything that I’ve learnt and other people are starting to launch there own chocolate workshop business where they live!
+I even packaged up everything that I’ve learned and other people are starting to launch there own chocolate workshop business where they live!

 My children are older now and I have more time to focus on my business and I love the buzz of running a business in itself.
 I visit networking groups, attend conferences and growth clubs and read lots of business books.
 I often speak at events and conferences and have appeared in newspapers, on the radio and even on TV.
 There are many times when I’ve been totally out of my comfort zone, but the feeling you get when you have achieved something you never dreamed possible is quite incredible.

 I’m not sure if there is a secret to success, but you have to have a passion and dedication for what you do.
 Chocolate is easy to be enthusiastic about, but I love my customers too.
 Without them, I would not be here so I put lots of emphasis on ensuring that I create the best possible ‘customer experience’ for all.
 I sometimes help other businesses develop in this area too, having run bespoke workshops on customer service for numerous organisations – I always add chocolate too of course!

 You have to do everything with a big smile on your face and really go the extra mile.
 It makes all the difference, as one of my best marketing success stories has been the word of mouth recommendations from people who have been on my workshops.
 I can’t ask for more than that 🙂